Rendy752/Anime-App/README.md

 * **Recent Watched Episode Tracking:** Easily pick up where you left off with a dedicated section for recently watched episodes.
 * **Homepage for Recent Releases:** Stay up-to-date with the latest anime releases directly from the app's homepage.
-* **Migration to Jetpack Compose:** Experience a more modern and performant UI with our ongoing migration to Jetpack Compose.
 * **Favorite Anime and Episode Management:** Mark your favorite anime and episodes for quick access.
 * **Enhanced Horizontal Layout Handling:** Enjoy a seamless experience in horizontal orientation with improved layout adjustments.
 * **Multiplatform Conversion:** We're exploring the possibility of expanding AnimeApp to other platforms.